-The Czech Hydrometeorological institute (CHMI), under the supervision of the Czech Ministry of the Environment (MoE), is responsible for preparation of the national inventory.
-The National system, as required by the Kyoto Protocol (article 5.1) and by Decision No 280/2004/EC, which requires allocation of sectoral responsibilities to highly competent co-operating institutions, has not been entirely set up yet.
-It will be established in cooperation with MoE in the forthcoming period.
-Existing practice in national inventories can be summarized as follows:
+The Czech Hydrometeorological institute (CHMI), under the supervision of the Czech Ministry of Environment (ME), is responsible for preparation of the national inventory.
+The national system, as required by the Kyoto Protocol (Article 5.1) and by Decision No. 280/2004/EC, which requires allocation of sectoral responsibilities to more specialized and competent co-operating institutions possessing a higher level of sectoral skill and expertise, has not been fully put in place yet and is currently being established in cooperation with ME; it is expected to be in place from 2006.
+The existing practice in national inventories can be summarized as follows: